Hirosolo/Restaurant-Management-System/README.md

 npm install
 ```

-2. Create a `.env` file in the root directory with the following content:
+2. Create a `.env` file in the root directory (if not exist yet) with the following content:
 ```
 DB_HOST=localhost
 DB_USER=restaurant_user